• Skip to primary navigation

 animated chef maika hugging a cute animated leek that's smiling.

 Are you slicing sweet onions for burgers, dicing yellow onions for soups, or mincing shallots for a vinaigrette?
 Having the proper equipment makes all the difference.
 Prepping onions can be quick and tear-free with the right tools!
+By the way, the links in this section may take you to an external site to shop for that item.

 A sharp chef's knife and a sturdy cutting board are must-haves, while a mandoline slicer helps achieve ultra-thin slices.
 A food processor or onion chopper comes in handy for faster chopping, especially when dealing with multiple types of onions.
 Don't forget onion goggles or a small fan to keep those tear-inducing fumes at bay!